mlpinit/bootleg/README.md

     $ theater = showtimes.first.theater

+## Other Details

 The content is stored in 3 Active Record models BootlegMovie, BootlegTheater and BootlegShowtime.
 After you load a zipcode just start a rails console and take a look at the models to see what information is stored inside.

+The zipcode is stored under BootlegShowtime.:w

 ## Contributing